 Virta Health is a virtual clinic for type 2 diabetes reversal and prevention.
 You can eat your way to better health thanks to personalized food plans and support from medical providers, professional coaches, and digital health tools at no cost.
 If you are eligible to participate in the program you will receive an invite.
-Call 866-923-0409 if you have questions.
+Call the Moda 360 Health Navigator at 866-923-0409 for any questions.